A Review of the Macrofactor Macro-Tracking App (in 2025)

 Macrofactor vs Other Calorie-Tracking Apps

 There are plenty of good calorie-tracking apps out there.
 Sunny tested the ones with the best reputations: Macrofactor, MyFitnessPal, Carbon Diet Coach (by Layne Norton), and RP Diet Coach (by Mike Israetel).
-I’ve had friends try a few others, but they weren’t very good, so we didn’t bother going deeper.
+I’ve had friends try a few others, but they aren’t good enough to bother mentioning.

 Carbon Diet Coach and RP Diet Coach are both better than the premium version of MyFitnessPal.
 Macrofactor is the best of all.
 Here’s why: